-- (a) Any individual who has knowledge of a substance abuser who is dangerous to himself self or others may appear before a clerk or assistant or deputy clerk of superior court or a magistrate, execute an affidavit to this effect, and petition the clerk or magistrate for issuance of an order to take the respondent into custody for examination by a physician or eligible psychologist.commitment examiner.
+(a) Any individual who has knowledge of a substance abuser who is dangerous to himself self or others may appear before a clerk or assistant or deputy clerk of superior court or a magistrate, execute an affidavit to this effect, and petition the clerk or magistrate for issuance of an order to take the respondent into custody for examination by a physician or eligible psychologist.commitment examiner.
 The affidavit shall include the facts on which the affiant's opinion is based.
-Jurisdiction under this subsection is in the clerk or magistrate in the county where the respondent resides or is found. - (b) If the clerk or magistrate finds reasonable grounds to believe that the facts alleged in the affidavit are true and that the respondent is probably a substance abuser and dangerous to <a href="https://hittage.com/hitta - (c) If the clerk or magistrate issues a custody order, he the clerk or magistrate shall also make inquiry in any reliable way as to whether the respondent is indigent within the meaning of G.S.
+Jurisdiction under this subsection is in the clerk or magistrate in the county where the respondent resides or is found.

+(b) If the clerk or magistrate finds reasonable grounds to believe that the facts alleged in the affidavit are true and that the respondent is probably a substance abuser and dangerous to himself self or others, he the clerk or magistrate shall issue an order to a law enforcement law enforcement officer or any other person authorized by G.S.
+122C-251 designated under G.S.122C-251(g) to take the respondent into custody for examination by a physician or eligible psychologist.commitment examiner.

+(c) If the clerk or magistrate issues a custody order, he the clerk or magistrate shall also make inquiry in any reliable way as to whether the respondent is indigent within the meaning of G.S.
 7A-450.
-A magistrate shall report the result of this inquiry to the clerk. - (d) If the affiant is a physician or eligible psychologist, commitment examiner who has examined the respondent, he or she may execute the affidavit before any official authorized to administer oaths.
+A magistrate shall report the result of this inquiry to the clerk.

+(d) If the affiant is a physician or eligible psychologist, commitment examiner who has examined the respondent, he or she may execute the affidavit before any official authorized to administer oaths.
 He-The commitment examiner is not required to appear before the clerk or magistrate for this purpose.
 His-The commitment examiner's examination shall comply with the requirements of the initial examination as provided in G.S.
 122C-283(c).
-Such affiant shall file the affidavit and examination findings with the clerk of court in the manner described in
+The affiant shall file the affidavit and examination findings with the clerk of court in the manner described in G.S.

-G.S.
 122C-261(d)(1).
-If the physician or eligible psychologistcommitment examiner recommends commitment and the clerk or magistrate finds probable cause to believe that the respondent meets the criteria for commitment, he-the clerk or magistrate shall issue an order to a law enforcement officer or other person designated under G.S.
-122C-251(g) to take the respondent into custody for transportation to or custody at a 24-hour facility or release the respondent, facility; or if the respondent is released pending hearing, as described in G.S.
-122C-283(d)(1).
-G.S.
+If the physician or eligible psychologist commitment examiner recommends commitment and the clerk or magistrate finds probable cause to believe that the respondent meets the criteria for commitment, he the clerk or magistrate shall issue an order to a law enforcement officer to take the respondent into custody for transportation to or custody at a 24-hour facility or release the respondent, facility, or, if the respondent is released pending hearing, as described in G.S.
+122C-283(d)(1).G.S.
 122C-283(d)(1), order that a hearing be held as provided in G.S.
 122C-284(a).
 If a physician or eligible psychologist executes an affidavit for commitment of a respondent, a second qualified professional shall perform the examination required by G.S.
 122C-285.
+Any person or entity who or which has been designated in compliance with G.S.
+122C-251(g) shall be permitted to complete all or part of the duties of a law enforcement officer, in accord with the designation.